 - Maintaining muscle tone and posture.

 - Coordinating complex, multi-joint movements.
-But * Enabling fine motor skills such as writing and speech. * Facilitating motor learning and adaptation.
+Which means * Enabling fine motor skills such as writing and speech. * Facilitating motor learning and adaptation.

 Pathway of the Corticospinal Tract